smile4nicki/Java-Pokemon-Battler/README.md

 Pokemon Battle Game

-Using the Object Oriented Programming skills you've learned this week, we want you to implement a Pokemon battle game!
-Day 1

-In day 1 of this sprint you are expected to use the pseudo-classical pattern of object creation in order to create your pokemon, trainer and battle objects.
-Remember to think about which properties and methods should belong to each of these different objects.
-Day 2

-In day 2 of this sprint you should re-factor your code to make use of ES6 classes.
-Any code that uses the pseudo-classical pattern of object creation should be re-factored into classes.
 Pokemon

     Each pokemon should have a name, hit points (health), attack damage, the sound that it makes, and one move. (e.g. 'bite')